Code-Institute-Submissions/the_book_nook/README.md

 - Below 'Add Category'-button are all categories presented, each with a 'Edit Category' and 'Delete Category'-button.
   - When clicking on 'Edit Category'-button admin is transported to new page 'Edit Category.
   - When clicking on Delete the category is instantly deleted.
+- Admin is also able to edit/delete any other book in collection.
+'Edit' and 'Delete'-buttons are visible under all books in Book Collection to admin.

 #### Edit Category
 - Category selected is shown in a form, with the pre-filled field for category name chosen to edit.
   - On submit category is changed and admin is transported back to 'Category'-page.
   - On Cancel category-name remains as previous and user is transported back to 'Category'-page.

 ### Further Testing